luyunghsiang/yhluweb/source/prospective.rst

-  students on research projects about papers, presentations, oral exams, plans of studies; (c) teach in lectures, meet teaching assistants, meet students in office hours, give career advice, design future course; (d) write research proposals; (e) meet project sponsors; (f) review research papers and proposals.
+  students on research projects about papers, presentations, oral exams, plans of studies; (c) teach in lectures, meet teaching assistants, meet students in office hours, give career advice, design future courses; (d) write research proposals; (e) meet project sponsors; (f) review research papers and proposals.
 Dr. Lu also attends conferences to present research discoveries and to learn the discoveries by other researchers.

 For Graduate Students
 ^^^^^^^^^^^^^^^^^^^^^